user5427/fp-2024/README.md

 - Printing
     - Print all the routes
-    - Print all the busses/trains
     - Print all the route stops
-    - Print all the route busses/trains
+    - Print all public paths
     - Print all trips

 - Joining routes